kensnyder/jQuery-Suggester/src/README.md

 * You can subscribe to any of 20+ events that allow you to inject custom functionality into nearly every action
 * You can define your own HTML structure for the widget output
 * Object-oriented structure makes it easy to extend
-* Less than 6kb minimized and gzipped
+* 4kb minimized and gzipped
 * Unit tested - [Unit tests](http://sandbox.kendsnyder.com/Suggester-1.1/test/Suggester.html)
 * Works on IE8+, FF, Chrome, Safari
 * Compatible with AMD